Thursday 5 September 2019

 House in Paddington.

-Presented by Hannah Tribe, Principal, Tribe Studio Architects
+Hannah Tribe, Principal, Tribe Studio Architects

 Hannah Tribe, founder and principal of Tribe Studio Architects, will present House in Paddington alongside her client, Tina Melick.